github/codeql/docs/codeql/codeql-cli/publishing-and-using-codeql-packs.rst

    library: # set to true if the pack is a library.
 Set to false or omit for a query pack
    name: <scope>/<pack>
-   version: x.x.x
+   version: <x.x.x>
-   description:
+   description: <Description to publish with the package>
    default-suite: # a query-suite file that has been inlined
        - query:
    default-suite-file: default-queries.qls # a pointer to a query-suite in this pack
-   license:
+   license: # optional, the license under which the pack is published
    dependencies:

 - ``name:`` must follow the <scope>/<pack> format, where <scope> is the GitHub organization that you will publish to and <pack> is the name for the pack.
 - Only one of ``default-suite`` or ``default-suite-file`` is allowed.
-Both options define a default query suite to be run.
+Both options define a default query suite to be run, the first by specifying queries directly in the `qlpack.yml` file and the second by specifying a query suite in the pack.

 Running ``codeql pack publish``
 -------------------------------

-When you are ready to upload a pack to a shared repository, you can run the following command in the root of the pack directory:
+When you are ready to publish a pack to the GitHub Container registry, you can run the following command in the root of the pack directory:

 ::

   codeql pack publish

-The published package will appear in the packages section of your GitHub organization.
+The published package will be displayed in the packages section of GitHub organization specified by the scope in the ``qlpack.yml`` file.

 Running ``codeql pack download <scope>/<pack>``
 -----------------------------------------------